 Apply Lukewarm Water Before You Start

-Many dudes are not aware of certain body shaving techniques that are quite simple, extremely helpful and effective.
+Many guys are not aware of certain body shaving techniques that are quite simple, extremely helpful and effective.
 One of these is to use lukewarm water before you start to shave a body part.
 Just splash the lukewarm water on that particular area and then begin shaving.
 What this does is soften the hair so that the razor passes smoothly across, and even more importantly it opens up the pores in the skin.
 In contrast, use cold water to close the skin pores when done.